Frisco Heritage Museum

 The 16,000 square foot museum houses exhibits and objects connected to the development to Frisco and the North Texas region.

-Please check our Social Media pages for information on current Frisco Heritage Museum gallery exhibits and Heritage Village events.
+Please check our Social Media pages for information on current Frisco Heritage Museum gallery exhibits on a variety of topics that relate to local Frisco history, the history of North Texas and beyond.
 You can find us on Facebook @friscoheritagemuseum and Instagram @friscoheritagecenter .

 Frisco Heritage Village

 After touring the museum, stroll the grounds of the four-acre Frisco Heritage Village.
 You will see:

 - Calaboose (Jail)

 - Gaby's Blacksmith Shop

 - Log Cabin

 Be sure to enjoy our Frisco Public Art pieces while at the Heritage Center.